COVID-19 – The evolution of a pandemic and impacts on business continuity

 Today, the pandemic continues to surge across the globe with many countries and regions experiencing ongoing community transmission and increased cluster cases, reminding us that we still have a long way to go before the return to pre-COVID life.

-Throughout this time, RiskLogic has been at the forefront, assisting organisations and businesses throughout every phase of the COVID-19 pandemic.
+Throughout this time, RiskLogic has been at the forefront, assisting organisations and businesses with business continuity management throughout every phase of the COVID-19 pandemic.
 Working with national and international experts, we’ve used our collective 50+ years of experience in organisational resilience to help businesses build a robust pandemic management framework, provided crisis and leadership teams with strategies and tools during each phase, as well as making best practice guidance and advice publicly available.